mmm5910/mmm5910/README.md

 <pre>
 <code>
 Hello, I'm hee kyeong Lee.
-I'm studnet who is studying SoftWare.
+I'm studnet who is studying SoftWare. 😃 I'm still junior, but I will be a professional developer.

 </code>